 Note the entire campus is a Peanut-Free Campus: no peanuts in any form are allowed on campus.
 All items that come to school with peanuts will be sent home unopened.
 Several enrolled children have very serious, life-threatening allergies to a number of common foods.
-These foods are often disguised in baked goods and trail mix which are crumbly, messy, and easily dispersed.
-For this reason, please limit the following foods:
+These foods are often disguised in baked goods and trail mix which are crumbly and easily dispersed.
+For this reason, please be conscious of food sensitivities in your child's class when packing:

-- All tree nuts (almonds, cashews, pecans, walnuts, pine nuts, etc.) - Coconut - Sesame (hummus, seeds, paste [tahini], etc.)
+- Tree nuts (almonds, cashews, pecans, walnuts, pine nuts, etc.) - Coconut - Sesame (hummus, seeds, paste [tahini], etc.)

-Additional foods not permitted on campus:
+Additionally, these foods are not permitted on campus:

-- Soda of any kind
+- Sugary soda of any kind

 - Chocolate

 - Nutella and other chocolate-based spreads

 - Candy

 - Chocolate milk

 - Pudding

 - Other high-sugar foods